 On February 16, 2016, Mountain States and Wellmont submitted the initial Application with respect to their Cooperative Agreement.
-Since that time, they have provided to the Department supplemental information.
+Since that time, they provided to the Department supplemental information.
 On May 22, 2017, the Department deemed the Application to be complete pursuant to Tenn.
 Code Ann. § 68-11-1303.
-Public hearings have been held pursuant to the COPA Act and the Department has received considerable input from the public and from consultants retained by various parties.
+Public hearings were held pursuant to the COPA Act and the Department received considerable input from the public and from consultants retained by various parties.